USS Belleau Wood (LHA-3): Operational history

 From January to April 1995, Belleau Wood served as the Command Platform for Operation United Shield.
 In 1996, the Belleau Wood was one of several naval movements involved in the Third Taiwan Strait Crisis.

 Belleau Wood was deployed to East Timor as part of the Australian-led INTERFET peacekeeping task force from 5 to 28 October 1999.

 In July 2000, Belleau Wood took part in the largest crew swap to date when she was relieved as a forward-deployed amphibious assault ship.
 The procedure started when arrived in Sasebo on 13 July 2000.
 The swap was part of a planned rotation of forward-deployed naval forces in Japan and was the third crew-swap exchange.
 The ships’ crews simply switched ships, minimizing the impact of moving families from homeport to homeport.
 Sailors in Sasebo assigned to Belleau Wood, moved on to Essex, while sailors from San Diego assigned to Essex moved aboard Belleau Wood.
 Belleau Wood and the San Diego–based crew then returned to San Diego in mid-August to begin overhaul and maintenance cycles.

 From 17 January to 16 June 2001 Belleau Wood conducted a five-month dry dock planned maintenance availability, during which time she had a fifth air conditioning system installed, upgraded collection holding and transfer systems, and revamped combat system and intelligence suites.

 On 15 June 2002, the ship deployed to the Indian Ocean in support of Operation Enduring Freedom.
 While deployed, she participated in exercises Infinite Moonlight in Jordan and Eager Mace in Kuwait.
 She also provided humanitarian assistance off the east coast of Djibouti in October and off East Timor in November before returning to San Diego on 15 December.
 During 2002, Belleau Wood was the backdrop for the making of the movie Antwone Fisher.

 On 22 January 2003, Belleau Wood entered the National Steel and Shipbuilding Company Shipyard at San Diego for a complex overhaul that lasted until 8 October 2003.
 In November 2003, Belleau Wood was the site of another first when Brigadier General Joseph V. Medina took command of Expeditionary Strike Group Three, of which Belleau Wood was the flagship.
 This event marked the first time in history that a United States Marine Corps officer took command of a naval flotilla.

-In July 2004, Belleau Wood lead the amphibious ready group that transported the 11th Marine Expeditionary Unit to Kuwait and disembarked the Marines.
+In July 2004, Belleau Wood led the amphibious ready group that transported the 11th Marine Expeditionary Unit to Kuwait and disembarked the Marines.
 After months of sailing in the Persian Gulf, the ships returned to San Diego without the Marines who later flew back to CONUS.
 The ship was decommissioned on 28 October 2005.
 She was expended as a target and sunk off the coast of Hawaii as part of RIMPAC '06 exercises on 13 July 2006.